 Coronal Mass Ejection (CME)

-CMEs travel outward through the Solar System.
-Some are directed towards Earth, though many others miss our planet completely.
-The radiation storms which are a part of CMEs can be hazardous to spacecraft and astronauts.
-If a strong CME collides with Earth's magnetosphere, the disturbance can trigger a series of events that sends a burst of particle radiation into Earth's upper atmosphere.
-As the radiation crashes into gas molecules in Earth's atmosphere, it causes them to glow... creating the magnificent light shows of the auroras (the Northern Lights and Southern Lights).
+CMEs travel outward through the solar system.
+Some are directed toward Earth, though many others miss our planet completely.
+The radiation storms that are a part of CMEs can be hazardous to spacecraft and astronauts.
+If a strong CME collides with Earth's magnetosphere, the disturbance can send a burst of particle radiation into Earth's upper atmosphere.
+As the radiation interacts with gas molecules in Earth's atmosphere, it causes them to release light and essentially to glow, creating the magnificent light shows of the auroras (the northern and southern lights).